 11 They answered the angel of Adonai who stood among the myrtle trees saying, ‘We have walked throughout the earth, and behold, all the earth sits quietly and is still.’ ” Zechariah 1:8-11 (TLV)

-The term angel of the Lord is believed by some to be a reference to the pre-incarnate Christ, the future King of the fifth and final kingdom to come.
-Just as Jesus does today on our behalf, He was interceding with the Father, the Lord of Hosts (Adonai-Tzva’ot), on behalf of ruined Judah.
+The term “angel of the Lord” is believed by some much more than an angel, but rather, a reference to the Lord, the pre-incarnate Christ, and future King of the fifth and final kingdom to come.
+Just as Jesus does today on our behalf, He was interceding with the Father, the Lord of Hosts, Adonai-Tzva’ot in Hebrew, on behalf of ruined Judah.

 12 Then the angel of Adonai answered and said, ‘Adonai-Tzva’ot, how long will You withhold compassion on Jerusalem and on the cities of Judah with whom You have been angry for 70 years?’
 13 Adonai answered the angel who was speaking to me with pleasant, comforting words.